Skip to main content

 Anthropic (Claude)

-When you ask for a plain-English summary of a bill, or a draft letter to your rep, the words are written by Claude — Anthropic's AI.
-We send only the bill excerpt and the prompt; Anthropic doesn't see who you are, because we don't either.
+When you ask for a plain-English summary of a bill, or a draft letter to your rep, Claude writes it (that's Anthropic's AI).
+We send only the bill excerpt and the prompt.
+Anthropic doesn't see who you are, because we don't either.

 We name our sources because your radar should show its sources.
-If something we report disagrees with the legislature's own site, the legislature's site wins — and the freshness badge on every result links you straight there.
+If something we report disagrees with the legislature's own site, the legislature's site wins.
+The freshness badge on every result links you straight there.

 Most privacy policies are long because the company has a lot to confess.
 Ours is short because we don't.